KellenWatt/FIRST-lessons/c++/04-Basic-IO/README.md

 If you want to see the value that `name` has, you can put a `cout` statement in your code to print it out.

+Trying to use `cin` to assign an invalid value to a variable will fail.
+For example, if you type an integer value when trying to get a `char`, `cin` will fail.